Teip: Traditional rules and features

-Identity, land and descent
+Identity, land, and descent

 Teips, as sub-units of tukkhums, are traditionally thought to have members who descend from a common ancestor and are thus considered distant blood relatives.
 Teip names were often derived from an ancestral founder.
 As is true for many other North Caucasian peoples, Chechen and Ingush men were traditionally expected to know the names and places of origin of their ancestors on their father's side, tracing back many generations, with seven generations being the most commonly recognized.
-Many women also memorized this information, and more dedicated individuals could often recite their maternal ancestral line as well.
-The memorization of this information serves as a way to instill clan loyalty in younger generations.
-Among the peoples of the Caucasus, large-scale land disputes were traditionally sometimes resolved through mutual knowledge of where and when ancestors had resided.
+Many women also memorized this information, and more dedicated individuals could often recite their maternal ancestral lines.
+Memorizing this information helps instill clan loyalty in younger generations.
+Among the peoples of the Caucasus, large-scale land disputes were sometimes traditionally resolved through shared knowledge of where and when ancestors had resided.

-A teip's ancestral land was held sacred because of its close connection to teip identity.
+For a teip, ancestral land was considered sacred due to its close connection to the teip's identity.
 It was typically marked by clan symbols, including the clan cemetery, tower, and sanctuary.
-Due to the scarcity of land in mountainous Ingushetia and Chechnya, after the feudal system was overthrown, each teip claimed a specific area of land.
-Land boundaries were marked by stones with specific markings pointing to a local place of worship.
+Due to the scarcity of land in mountainous Ingushetia and Chechnya, after the feudal system was overthrown, each teip claimed a specific area.
+Land boundaries were marked by stones bearing specific markings that pointed to a local place of worship.
 Initially, land was owned collectively, but individual cultivation ultimately became the norm.
-In old Chechen and Ingush tradition, women were allowed to own land.
-The vehement Ingush and Chechen opposition to Soviet collectivization has been explained by the threat it posed to the traditional customs of land allotment.
+In the old Chechen and Ingush tradition, women were allowed to own land.
+The vehement Ingush and Chechen opposition to Soviet collectivization has been attributed to the threat it posed to traditional customs of land allotment.